swaminath91/Embedded-Projects/Proxy web server/Readme.txt

 I have completed the proxy with caching, link prefetching, keep-alive and multi-threading.
-I have submitted three code files.
-I apologize for that as I want to show all my work in creating new ways to implement this task

 1.proxy_no_caching.c - it does general proxy, receiving and sending files from server and proxy and also used forking to handle multiple simultaneos connections from several clients
                        and also checks for keep-alive connections